SoilCam/SoilCamOld/README.md

  - USB Powered Scanner that is fully compatible with SANE ( http://www.sane-project.org/sane-mfgs.html )
  - Powered USB Hub

-It is intended to be run on a Raspberry Pi 2 running Raspbian
+It is intended to be run on a Raspberry Pi 2 running Raspbian.
+It will likely run on other hardware (Pi 1 is fine, just a lot slower)
  - http://www.raspberrypi.org

 More information about this project at: http://soilcam.blogspot.com